johnkerl/miller/docs/src/manpage.md

            Must be non-negative.
        -h|--help Show this message.

+   1mcase0m
+       Usage: mlr case [options]
+       Uppercases strings in record keys and/or values.
+       Options:
+       -k  Case only keys, not keys and values.
+       -v  Case only values, not keys and values.
+       -f  {a,b,c} Specify which field names to case (default: all) -u  Convert to uppercase
+       -l  Convert to lowercase
+       -s  Convert to sentence case (capitalize first letter) -t  Convert to title case (capitalize words) -h|--help Show this message.

    1mcat0m
        Usage: mlr cat [options]
        Passes input records directly to output.
 Most useful for format conversion.